-Is Jesus the only, exclusive way to God and salvation?
-Churches, cultures and peoples have been divided by this question—even history itself.
+Is Jesus Christ the only, exclusive way to God and salvation?
+Churches, cultures and people from many different types of Christianity or other religions have been divided by this question—even history itself.
 Thus, for some, Jesus has been viewed as a figure that separates and antagonises.

 But this was not Jesus’ plan.
-He prayed “that all of them may be one” (John 17:21*) and acted to remove barriers between people, speaking out in defence of women and children, and treating people from other races and religions with respect.
+The Bible tells us he prayed “that all of them may be one” (John 17:21) and acted to remove barriers between people, speaking out in defence of women and children, and treating people from other races and religions with respect.
 The words of Jesus in Matthew 5:44 were “love your enemies”.

 A meaningful question

 So, is Jesus the only way to God?
-Many, citing Romans 10:14, respond with a firm yes: “Jesus is the only way; either you receive Jesus or you perish.”
+Many, who cite the New Testament passage Romans 10:14, respond with a firm yes: “Jesus is the only way; either you receive Jesus or you perish.”
 But they have lost sight of the fact that, throughout history, billions of people have never heard of Jesus’ name, or they have in some other way been denied the right to choose.

 Jesus asked the blind man He was to heal: “Do you believe in the Son of Man?”
 The answer was logical and mature: “Who is he, sir?
-Tell me so that I may believe in him” (John 9:35).
+Tell me so that I may believe in him” (John 9:35-38).
 The fact that this blind man did not know his Healer did not prevent Jesus from healing him.
-Jesus was the Way to the light, regardless of whether the blind man knew Him or not, whether He believed or not.
+Jesus was the only way of salvation, regardless of whether the blind man knew Him or not, whether He believed or not.

-So, is Jesus the only way to God?
+So, is Jesus the only way to God, and by extension his gift of eternal life?
 I can freely say a sincere yes.
 Jesus is the only and exclusive way to God.
 There is not and cannot be another way.
 Any person or institution, any philosophical system or any ideology that would take on this role, commits—consciously or unconsciously—a huge fraud.
-Jesus said of Himself, “I am the Way, the Truth, and the Life.
+In scripture Jesus says (when speaking about Himself), “I am the Way, the Truth, and the Life.
 No one comes to the Father except through Me” (John 14:6).
-The same testimony was given by the apostles about Jesus: “Salvation is found in no one else, for there is no other name under heaven given to mankind by which we must be saved” (Acts 4:12).
+The same testimony was given by the apostles about the Messiah, Jesus: “Salvation is found in no one else, for there is no other name under heaven given to mankind by which we must be saved” (Acts 4:12).

 What about those who have not heard of Jesus?